 - Training for optimal sitting positions and back exercises

 - Stress management programs

 Modification of Behavior

-Approaches from behavioral therapy play a central role in the implementation of prevention.
-The cooperation between the different health professionals is crucial: The physician by himself cannot cause behavioral change!
+Approaches from a behavioral therapy perspective play a central role in the implementation of prevention.
+Cooperation between the different health professionals is crucial: the physician by himself cannot cause behavioral change.

 - Operant tutorials